-When you find head lice, you may ask yourself where do head lice come from?
-If you've only found nits (lice eggs) you definitely are wondering where do nits come from?
-Those are difficult questions to answer because as you go about your daily life, you are exposed to people who may have lice and not even know it.
-You may never know where your case of lice came from, but it would have started when either a pregnant louse or two live bugs made their way to your head.
+When you find head lice, you may ask yourself where do lice come from?
+If you've only found nits (head lice eggs) you are also likely puzzled about where they came from.
+When considering where your family got their case of head lice it is difficult to tell because as you go about your daily life, you are exposed to people who may have lice and not even know it.
+You may never know where your case of lice came from, but it started when either a pregnant louse or two live bugs made their way to your human head through head-to-head contact with another human head hosting an active case.
 If you just have eggs, then there was at one time one pregnant louse on your head.

-The short explanation is that lice are formed when 2 adult lice of the opposite sex mate.
-Afterward, the female louse lays eggs on the strands of hair, gluing them firmly about ¼ inch from the scalp with oil she secretes.
-Over the course of the next week to ten days, the lice grow in the safety of the eggshell and then hatch.
-These immature lice, called nymphs, do nothing but mature while feeding off of blood in the scalp periodically.
-Once mature, a week to 10 days later, these now adult lice will begin to reproduce.
-A detailed explanation can be found at LiceDoctors - How Can I Eradicate Bugs and Lice Eggs?
+A short explanation of how lice form is that lice are formed when 2 adult lice of the opposite sex mate.
+Afterward, the female bug lays eggs on the strands of hair, gluing them firmly about ¼ inch from the scalp close to the base of the hair shaft with a substance she secretes.
+Over the course of the next week to ten days, lice grow in the eggshell and then hatch.
+Immature lice, called nymphs, do nothing but feed off of human blood on the scalp.
+A week to 10 days later, these now adult lice will begin to reproduce.

-From the time they are laid to the time that they die of old age, head lice will live on a human head without treatment for about 30 days.
-The lice life cycle timeline is as follows: the nit is the first stage of the head lice life cycle timeline, which is 6-7 days.
+From the time they are laid to the time that they die of old age, an individual head louse will live on ahead without treatment for about 30 days.
+The lice life cycle timeline is as follows: the nit is the first stage of the head louse life cycle timeline, which is 6-7 days.
 After it hatches, the nymph stage of the cycle begins.
 It will last roughly 10 days.
-Once mature, on day 16, the louse will remain in this stage, feeding, breeding, and staying warm until it dies around day 30-32.
+Once mature, on day 16, the adult louse will remain in this stage, feeding, breeding, and staying warm until it dies around day 30-32.

 LiceDoctors Eliminates Lice at All Stages

-The life cycle of lice continues until all of the bugs and nits are removed from the hair.
+The cycle of head lice continues until all of the bugs and nits are removed.
 Head lice cases do not go away by themselves.
-LiceDoctors offers a safe, all-natural treatment that will leave you lice-free.
-LiceDoctors technicians can eradicate head lice at any and all stages of infestation!
+When there is an advanced infestation, it may take longer to get rid of the lice, but your lice specialist will do that when you book an appointment.
+Whether you have one louse or several lice, this case will be gone for good.
+LiceDoctors offers a safe, all-natural lice removal treatment that will leave you lice-free.
+LiceDoctors technicians can eradicate head lice at all stages of infestation!
 Call us for same-day service at 800-224-2537.